berkeley-scf/berkeley-scf.github.io/servers/cluster/submitting.md

 (parallel-jobs)=
 ## Parallel Jobs

-One can use SLURM to [submit parallel code](/servers/cluster/parallel) of a variety of types.
+One can use Slurm to [submit parallel code](/servers/cluster/parallel) of a variety of types.

 (high-performance-partitions)=